AngeloGianfelice/AI-LAB/README.md

 ```
 The remaining function are all helper function for plotting and visualizing results and images
 ## Results
 I compared the 4 models in terms of loss, accuracy and time (both in training phase and in the testing phase).
+Just as a reference point I also used ***resnet18*** CNN as a style extractor and compared the results.
+Note that vgg and resnet have different model architecture (so different style layers as well), so this results are to be taken with a pinch of salt.
-### Training
+### Training(**VGG**)

-After 25 epochs of training the models history looks like this:
+After 25 epochs of training the vgg models history looks like this:

 ![train_loss](https://user-images.githubusercontent.com/83078138/226459448-32595b79-528d-4abd-b06a-e4ebfe12428b.png)
 ![train_acc](https://user-images.githubusercontent.com/83078138/226459485-dd1626ee-61bb-45ce-8f62-d9eb53a72387.png)